-Teaching a dog to walk nicely on lead should never rely on pain, pressure, or fear.
-Dogs pull for understandable reasons, yet many owners are still told to use slip leads, choke chains, or harsh corrections to “fix” the problem.
+Teaching a dog to walk nicely on lead should never rely on pain, pressure, restriction, or fear.
+Dogs pull for understandable reasons, yet many owners are still told to use slip leads, choke chains, prong collars, head collars, no-pull harnesses, or harsh corrections to “fix” the problem.

 But loose lead walking is not a quick obedience trick.
 It is a skill.
 It asks dogs to slow down, ignore instinct, match our pace, and self-regulate in distracting environments.

 When we understand why dogs pull, meet their needs first, and train kindly, walking becomes calmer, easier, and far more connected.
-You do not need to strangle a dog to teach them how to walk politely.
+You do not need to strangle, restrict, or punish a dog to teach them how to walk politely.

 Why Dogs Pull on the Lead